What To Know

 Storage Capacity of Roku Players

-Note: The numbers in parentheses next to the device’s name is its model number.
+Note: The number in parentheses next to the device’s name is its model number.

 Do Roku Players Support Expandable Storage?